UntouchedOdin0/TitanLib/README.md

 }
 ```

-# help Us improve this library
+# Help us improve this library
-Im not good at naming classes, so if you found any class with wrong name please tell me.
+I'm not good at naming classes, so if you found any class with wrong name please tell me.